ShukantPal/Silcos-Kernel/HAL/Wiki/IOAPIC.md

 Adds the IOAPIC into the set of recognized interrupt-controllers and initializes it.
 It is added to the `systemIOAPICs` array-list in the process.

 The interrupt-inputs of this IOAPIC will also be assigned to each processor serially.
 Once all processors have been assigned interrupt-inputs from IOAPICs then the next vector is used and so one.
-For example, if there are two CPUs and one IOAPIC with 24 inputs then the mappings will be done as follows
+For example, if there are three CPUs and one IOAPIC with 24 inputs then the mappings will be done as follows

     CPU                  Input               Vector
     0                    0                   32
     1                    1                   32
-    0                    2                   33
+    2                    2                   32
-    1                    3                   33
+    0                    3                   33
-    0                    4                   34
+    1                    4                   33
-    1                    5                   34
+    2                    5                   33

 and so on.